Graphical analysis of the HCT Spring Preliminaries metagame

 #1: N'Zoth Paladin

 Even before Chakki won DreamHack Austin largely on the back of his N'Zoth Paladin, this Old Gods refined build was expected to be one of the kings of the meta.
 Tons of healing, premium removal and big finishers, N'Zoth Paladin is control players' wet dream.
-Most of the decks in the preliminaries are imitating entirely or largely Chakki's build, featuring both Rags and Eadric the Pure.
+Most of the decks in the preliminaries are imitating entirely or largely Chakki's build, featuring both Rags and [card]eadric the pure[/card].
 A smart choice, considering the metagame hasn't really changed in this one week, so why experiment with something that has already proven itself.

 #2: Zoo Lock